lsst-dm/dm_dev_guide/usdf/onboarding.rst

 duplicate SID check.
 If the user is a non-US citizen, the completed onboarding form is routed to the SLAC POC, then to the VUE Center Coordinator, and then to the SLAC HR team for a duplicate SID check.

+7. Complete Access Control Training
+"""""""""""""""""""""""""""""""""""

+All users will need to complete Access Control Training previous to being granted access to the USDF resources.
+Zoom sessions for this training are currently run every Wednesday at 8am PDT.
+If that time is not feasible, please reach out to K-T Lim on Rubin, Discovery Alliance, or SLAC Slack workspaces.

 Troubleshooting Accounts
 ========================